Nemesischild/YETI/testrunner/README.md

-# EJ4TR
+# YETI RUNNER
-The Enhanced JUnit 4 Test Runner is part of the RySource suite of solutions designed to simplify and enhance the testing and quality assurance of software development.
+YETI is an Enhanced JUnit 4 Test Runner is part of the YETI suite (originally Rysource) of solutions designed to simplify and enhance the testing and quality assurance of software development.
 It gives the test developer the tools to better align with AGILE practices amongst adding more metadata and verbosity to their existing framework without sacrificing the standardised approach in which Junit 4 is deployed.